jurios/laravel-i18n/README.md

 This process should fired as frequently as possible.
 It's recommended execute this process every deployment.

-**Important:** New texts are added only in the fallback locale json file.
-If you want to know why, please take a look to the next section.

 ##### Sync detailed

 What the sync process does is:

-1. Look for new texts exported into the `lang/{locale}/*.php` files and add them to the **fallback locale translation file (only)**
+1. Look for new texts exported into the `lang/{locale}/*.php`
-2. Look for the calls to the translation function (by default, `__()`) in the project codebase and add them to the **fallback locale translation file (only)**
+2. Look for the calls to the translation function (by default, `__()`) in the project codebase
+3. Add the results into the JSON files with an empty (`null`) translation except in the `fallback_locale` JSON file where the translation is the same as the original text.
-3. Remove deprecated transalations which are not present neither in codebase or exported translations from **all** `{locale}.json` files.
+3. Remove deprecated transalations which are not present neither in codebase or exported translations.

-The reason why new texts are only included in the fallback locale is because they need to be translated in order to add them in a specific language.
-(They can't be added with an empty ("") translation because Laravel will consider "" as the translation
-As a result, you will see only "blank" spaces instead of default text for untranslated texts).

-`laravel-i18n` will provide commands in order to list what texts remains untranslated for each locale in order to let you identify them fastly (WIP).
-In the editor (WIP) you will be able to list them too.